+- Policies and practices for storage of records;

+- Policies and practices for retrieval of records;

-- Policies and practices for storage, retrieval, retention, and disposal of records;
+- Policies and practices for retention and disposal of records;

 - Administrative, technical, and physical safeguards;

 - Record access procedures;

 - Contesting record procedures;

 - Notification procedures;

 - Exemptions;

 - History.

-- General rule: no disclosure without consent of individual subject of record. - "No agency shall disclose any record which is contained in a system of records by any means of communication to any person, or to another agency, except pursuant to a written request by, or with the prior written consent of, the individual to whom the record pertains."
+- General rule: no disclosure without consent of the individual subject of the record. - "No agency shall disclose any record which is contained in a system of records by any means of communication to any person, or to another agency, except pursuant to a written request by, or with the prior written consent of, the individual to whom the record pertains."
 5 U.S.C. § 552a(b) - 12 exceptions permit disclosure absent consent.